yokoxue/yokoxue.github.io/_pages/about.md

 # Recent News
+* June 2023.
+Our paper "Riemannian Low-Rank Model Compression for Federated Learning with Over-the-Air Aggregation" has been accepted by  IEEE Transactions on Signal    Processing.
 * March 2023.
 We are organizing [DTMS 2023-International Workshop on Digital Twin-Empowered Mobile Networks, Systems and Applications](https://fi.ee.tsinghua.edu.cn/dtms2023/cfp.html), colocated with [MobiSys 2023](https://www.sigmobile.org/mobisys/2023/wsl.html).
 * Jan 2023.
 One paper has been accepted by ICC 2023.
 * August 2022.
 I joined SRIBD as a research scientist!